 The award recognizes scientists for their research work in the field of high temperature fuel cells.
 The "European SOFC & SOE Forum", which was attended by 500 international participants, is one of the world's most outstanding scientific events in this field.
 The IAM-WET team was represented there with 4 lectures and 4 posters.

 Dipl.-Ing.
 Torsten Breitel (ITK Engineering AG), award winner Ravindra Goyal B. Sc.
 (IAM-WET), Dipl.-Ing.
 Michael Schönleber (supervisor at IAM-WET) and Dr.-Ing.
 Wolfgang Menesklou (IAM-WET).

-28.10.2015: During the Sensors lecture, Dipl.-Ing.
+The 2015 ITK Student Award was presented to Mr. Ravindra Goyal for his Bachelor thesis in Electrical Engineering and Information Technology.
+During the Sensors lecture in October, Dipl.-Ing.
 Torsten Breitel from ITK Engineering AG presented the award to Ravindra Goyal.
 The Bachelor graduate convinced the international technology company with his outstanding Bachelor thesis in the Electrical Engineering and Information Technology course.
 His thesis dealt with the "Validation of impedance spectra of electrochemical systems" and was an assignment of the research group Batteries at IAM-WET.

 The ITK Student Award is presented to the best students of ITK Engineering's partner universities from all over Germany.
 Students are awarded for particularly good project work or final theses with practical relevance in technical courses of study.